Metallic paint: Variations

 Metallic paints may be generically referred to as metal-flake paint, but a specific variation uses larger flakes of metal that are individually visible.
-Flakes with different colour effects may also be used within the same paint.
+Flakes with different color effects may also be used within the same paint.
 Larger flakes (.004" and larger) are more reflective due to their size.
-These are sprayed in a mid-coat over a base coat color before being cleared.
-Sometimes often referred to as "bass boat flake".
+Sometimes referred to as "bass boat flake", these are sprayed in a mid-coat over a base coat color before being clearcoated.

 Pearlescent paint uses embedded pieces of iridescent material to produce subtly different colours depending on the angle and intensity of the light.
 More radical colour changes and "two-tone" or "flip" colours (e.g. from purple to orange) are sometimes produced.
 Two-tone paints such as ChromaFlair have been used by Nissan on some special parts, and are frequently associated with TVR cars.

-Metallic paint is sometimes described as polychromatic paint, although sometimes only two paints showing strong colour-changing effects.
-This is distinct from polychrome decoration, which is a traditional decoration in multiple flat colours.
+Metallic paint is sometimes described as polychromatic paint (many colors), although sometimes only two paints in the mix show strong color-changing effects.
+This is distinct from polychrome decoration, which is a traditional decoration in multiple flat colors.

-Tri-coat paints include Candy apple, or flamboyant consists of a metallic base coat, usually silver or gold, covered with a translucent coloured lacquer, or more commonly urethane.
-Tri-coats givs an unusual depth effect and are very challenging to touch up after damage without leaving an obvious mark.
+Tri-coat paints include candy apple, or flamboyant consists of a metallic base coat, usually silver or gold, covered with a translucent coloured lacquer, or more commonly urethane.
+Tri-coats gives an unusual depth effect and are very challenging to touch up after damage without leaving an obvious mark.
 It is common on bikes, motorcycles and electric guitars.
 It has also traditionally been used on custom hot rod cars, and in the 21st century, has become more common in factory paint colors (most commonly as an extra-cost option).

 Ford and Mazda used a three coat process, marketed as Tri-Coat, with a solid color base coat, a transparent mid-coat, and a clear coat — creating a strong difference in the brightness of the color depending on the viewing angle.
 Examples include Ford's White Suede Tri-Coat and Ruby Red Tri-Coat as well as Mazda Soul Red Crystal.

 Hammer paint dries in a pattern that looks like hammered metal.
 It is more commonly used on machinery.